KBNLresearch/xml-workshop/_build/html/_sources/12_auto_batch.md

 We will provide the following examples:

-- Extract complete page content with newspaper metadata from various Alto and corresponding Didle files <span style="color:#ef6079">(*basic*)</span>.
+- Extract complete page content with newspaper metadata from various Alto and corresponding Didl files <span style="color:#ef6079">(*basic*)</span>.
 - Extract the poems from various Tei files and store them in seperate csv files per book <span style="color:#ef6079">(*moderate*)</span>.
 - Extract the content, including reading order, from various Page files and store the content in csv files <span style="color:#ef6079">(*advanced*)</span>.

-##  Extract complete page content with newspaper metadata from various Alto and corresponding Didle files.
+##  Extract complete page content with newspaper metadata from various Alto and corresponding Didl files.

-In lesson 7, we used the following code to extract the content and page number from a newspaper Alto XML and the title and publication year from the corresponding Didle file.
+In lesson 7, we used the following code to extract the content and page number from a newspaper Alto XML and the title and publication year from the corresponding Didl file.

 ```{code-cell} Python
 :tags: [hide-output]